dpeter99/archivist/test.md

 Group: hive
 URL: http://example.com/url-this-spec-will-live-at
 Editor: Your Name, Your Company http://example.com/your-company, your-email@example.com, http://example.com/your-personal-website
-Editor: Your Name2, Your Company http://example.com/your-company, your-email@example.com, http://example.com/your-personal-website
+Author: Your Name2, Your Company http://example.com/your-company, your-email@example.com, http://example.com/your-personal-website
 Abstract: A short description of your spec, one or two sentences.
 !Version: V1.0.0-alpha.1 DRAFT001
 </pre>

-Introduction {#intro}
+Introduction
 =======================
 This file contains the specification for Chroma Subsystem #15.
 The subsystem is responsible for managing packages, this contains downloading and searching.
 This is the first draft of a standardisation effort to ensure the **POK** package managers longevity both as part of the Chroma operating system and outside of it as a general purpose package manager.